Skip to content

 Advice for migrant workers

 The Trades Union Congress, which represents all major UK trades unions, has an easy-access guide to Working in the UK.
-It also runs the worksmart website which includes questions and answers on issues about working conditions.

 The UK government website has a section offering advice on working, jobs and pensions, which includes guidance on the National Minimum Wage.